 Greenhead presents the 2022 Executive Q&A featuring a panel of executives sharing their must-haves, top tips and favorite memories in the field.

-Number of days you hunt a season?
-Forty to 50.
+Days you hunt a season?
+Twenty to 25.

 Where do you hunt?
-Our family farm on the south side of the Bayou Meto WMA near Reydell.
+All over the State.
+Bayou Meto WMA is my go-to.